Reproductive Empowerment Project (REP)

-If the client believes they might be pregnant, they may ask the coordinator to provide a pregnancy test.
+If the client believes they might be pregnant, they may ask the outreach educator to provide a pregnancy test.
 If the test results are positive, the coordinator can facilitate a comprehensive pregnancy options consultation.

 What type of organizations do you partner with?

-The REP program was designed to support women struggling with opioid dependency.
+The REP program was designed to support people struggling with opioid dependency.
 With that said, organizations that we collaborate with include, but are not limited to:

 - Domestic violence programs

 - Gender-specific intensive outpatient programs

 - Needle exchange programs

 What are the requirements for partnering with REP?